2014 new Constitution and interim government

-Political unrest troubled Tunisia in the first half of 2011 after a young man set himself on fire in Sidi Bouzid on 17 December 2010.
+The current political situation in Tunisia is the result of the popular unrest that erupted in the first half of 2011 after a young man set himself on fire in Sidi Bouzid on 17 December 2010.
 The frustration of the man concerning the high unemployment rate, living conditions, the economic situation and annoyance with the ruling elite was shared by many Tunisians.
 Demonstrations occurred around the country for weeks and resulted in the ouster of President Ben Ali on 14 January 2011.
 Fouad Mebezaa, the speaker of the Tunisian parliament, was sworn in as the country's interim president on January 15th.
 On the 17th of January a new government was formed by Prime Minister Mohammed Ghannouchi.
 A day later three ministers stepped down denouncing the new administration as a betrayal, since the government included several ministers from the former ruling party, the RCD.
-It is said that over 78 people were killed since the start of the Tunisian uprising.
+It is said that over 338 people were killed during the Tunisian uprising.

 National Constituent Assembly elections 2011

 On 23 October 2011 Tunisia held free elections for the National Constituent Assembly (NCA) for the first time in history.
 The task of the 217-seat NCA is to write a new constitution for the country and to form an interim government.
 International observers noted that the elections were free and fair, although some minor problems have arisen, especially in relation to the unexpectedly high voter turnout.
 This led to long lines outside polling stations and the late publication of results.